Answer

 As unpleasant as the situation may be, sometimes disagreements among family members cannot be avoided.
 Nevertheless, we should do our best to accept others’ differences, stop arguing, and extend forgiveness and love (Romans 14:1; 15:5; 2 Corinthians 13:11; Colossians 3:13–15).

 Sin is the primary reason for disagreements in the church (Proverbs 6:12–14; 17:19; Galatians 5:19–20; James 3:16).
 Our pride often leads us to provoke one another (Galatians 5:26).
-When someone disagrees with our opinion, we have three choices: 1) we can stubbornly try to force our position, 2) we can listen and consider the other person’s position, or 3) we can agree to disagree.
+When someone disagrees with our opinion, we have three choices: 1) we can stubbornly try to force our position, 2) we can accept the other person’s position, or 3) we can agree to disagree.

 It is acceptable, even preferable, for Christians to agree to disagree and continue in peaceful fellowship over topics and doctrines of relatively minor importance.
 For example, how often we take communion or our specific views on an end-times timeline are not worth arguing over.
 Even less important are issues such as the color of the carpet or the snacks served in children’s church—yet even these things can cause division if we’re not careful.
 As has been said, “The main thing is to keep the main thing the main thing” (Covey, S., Merrill, A. R., and Merrill, R., First Things First, Simon and Schuster, 1995, p.
 75).
 If we can agree on the “main things”—the essential doctrines of Christianity—then we can agree to disagree on the rest.